chazlarson/brick-finder/README.md

 git clone https://github.com/chazlarson/vonado-bricks.git && cd vonado-bricks
 ```

-There's a `quick-test.sh` that will run through the rest of this for both sample input files [it creates and deletes the venv] if you just want to watch it.
+There's a `quick-test.sh` that will run through the rest of this for all three sample input files [it creates and deletes the venv] if you just want to watch it.

 Create and activate a virtual environment:
 ```